sumo-rhine/public_streamlit_board/docs/bike_acc_d.md

-percent of deadly accidents of all accidents with motorised vehicles involved
+percent of deadly accidents of all accidents with bicycles involved
 #### Definition

 #### Data source